ricsirigu/ricsirigu.github.io/src/data/blog/security-standards-you-should-know/index.md

 - <a href="https://www.cisecurity.org/controls/" target="_blank" rel="noopener noreferrer"><strong>CIS Controls</strong></a> – *Prioritized Cybersecurity Best Practices*
   A practical set of defensive actions for all organization sizes.

+- <a href="https://www.cencenelec.eu/news-events/news/2025/eninthespotlight/2025-04-16-en-18037-2025-on-sectoral-cybersecurity-assessment/" target="_blank" rel="noopener noreferrer"><strong>EN 18037:2025</strong></a> – *Guidelines on a sectoral cybersecurity assessment*
+  Provides a risk-based method for identifying cybersecurity, assurance, and certification requirements for ICT products, processes, and services within a sectoral system.
+It can help manufacturers derive product requirements from the product's intended sector and role, but it is not a universal product checklist or, by itself, a basis for presumption of conformity under the CRA.

 ---